 - It is easy to hold onto the blade for prolonged periods.

 - American made, if that matters to you.

 - The blade has come off the handle on some occasions.

 The Buyer’s Guide for the best knife for whittling

-It is difficult to narrow it down when it comes to what you should consider when picking your new knife for whittling.
+It isn’t easy to narrow it down to what you should consider when picking your new knife for whittling.
 One of the key things that I would start with is safety.
-Whether you will use the blade yourself or with others, you want it to be safe.
+Whether you use the blade yourself or others, you want it to be safe.
 Where safety is concerned, a sheath is a great starting point.

-Once the safety factor is out of the way the next thing to consider is durability.
+Once the safety factor is out of the way, the next thing to consider is durability.
 You do not want your blade to fall apart too quickly.
 There is no ideal period for durability.
-I think it will come down to how much you have spent on it.
+It will come down to how much you have spent on it.
 When you pay for a cheap knife, you can afford to buy one if it falls apart.
 This, of course, is not great for an expensive knife.